Ishaan-Dev5/sanatak/pom.xml_doc.md

 ### 2. Can I use multiple `pom.xml` files in a project?
 Yes.
 In multi-module projects, there is usually one parent `pom.xml` and several child POMs for modules.

-### 3. What is the difference between `dependency` and `dependencyManagement`?
-`dependency` directly adds the library to the project. `dependencyManagement` only defines the version; child modules must explicitly add the dependency.

-### 4. How do I define different settings for dev/prod?
+### 3. How do I define different settings for dev/prod?
 Use Maven `<profiles>` to define separate configurations for environments.

-### 5. What happens if I omit a dependency version?
-If version is not specified and not managed in a parent POM, Maven will throw an error or use a transitive version, which may be unreliable.

 ---